 ## Guides

-The docs-as-code movement has been around for a decade.
-Store documentation in your repository, write in markdown, review in pull requests, deploy with CI.
-Most teams adopted this partially — maybe the API reference lives in the repo, but the architecture decisions live in Notion, the runbooks live in Confluence, and the onboarding guide is a Google Doc someone shared in Slack once.
+The docs-as-code movement is a decade old.
+Store documentation in the repo, write markdown, review in pull requests, deploy in CI.
+Most teams adopted it halfway.
+The API reference lives in the repo.
+Architecture decisions live in Notion.
+Runbooks live in Confluence.
+The onboarding guide is a Google Doc someone shared in Slack once and nobody can find again.

 AI-Native Documentation Structure